 - Remain calm for yourself and for others, using whatever self care practices are important to you

-- Practice good hygiene, washing your hands thoroughly, coughing and sneezing into a tissue of upper sleeve rather than onto your hand
+- Practice good hygiene, washing your hands thoroughly for at least 20 seconds, coughing and sneezing into a tissue of upper sleeve rather than onto your hand.
+Use an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available.

 - Practice social distancing in order to minimize the spread of this virus